 A history degree prepared me to be successful by teaching me to ask questions, to research with passion, to take pride in my work, and to keep an open mind.
 I benefit from being a history major every day because I show up eager to learn and ready to research until I’ve discovered something new that offers value.

 My favorite classes/moments from my time in the major at Willamette were my opportunities to learn from Professor Wendy.
 Whether it was Crusades, Women & Gender in Medieval Europe, the Zena Farm Summer Program, the Post-Rome Middle Ages class, Medieval Literature, Historiography or my thesis project, Professor Wendy pushed me to work hard, think differently, and be creative.
 However, the most important lesson she taught me was that the best learners are those who stop to listen first: only then can you observe what you are missing and be a helpful part of any solution.

 "The history department at Willamette is filled with innovative and brilliant scholars, who are also wonderful people."

-Building on my history training from Willamette, I am now a PhD candidate in American Studies at Harvard University.
-Currently, I am on fellowship while researching and writing my dissertation, which focuses on some historical intersections of popular culture and gender, sexuality, and race.
+Building on my history training from Willamette, I earned my PhD in American Studies at Harvard University.
+I was on a fellowship while researching and writing my dissertation, where my research focused on some historical intersections of popular culture and gender, sexuality, and race.
 I am absolutely thrilled to have a job reading and writing about gender history.
 The history department at Willamette is filled with innovative and brilliant scholars, who are also wonderful people.
 They inspired me to believe in own abilities, to continue to research what interested me, and to genuinely care about students.